angelaambroz/cs171-project/README.md

 * ~~Find CC-licensed book covers.~~
 * New design idea: User can search for something in the text.
 * New design idea: Tooltip _not_ on hover - but rather, once top word or user word appears, reveal that line to the right of the charts.
-* New design idea: The long scroll is boring - collapse paras into chapter objects?
-Oh God...
+* New design idea: The long scroll is boring:
+      * Collapse paras into chapter objects?
+(Using average sentence length per para?)

 ###### Data processing